 We have experienced significant revenue growth in a short period of time.
 We may not achieve similar growth rates in future periods.
 Investors should not rely on our operating results for any prior periods as an indication of our future operating performance.
 If we are unable to maintain adequate revenue growth, our financial results could suffer and our stock price could decline.
 Furthermore, growth will place significant strains on our management and our operational and financial systems and processes.
-For example, commercialization of the Prosigna Breast Cancer Assay, or Prosigna, in Europe and the United States and development and commercialization of this test and other diagnostic products worldwide are key elements of our growth strategy and has required us to hire and retain additional sales and marketing, regulatory, manufacturing and quality assurance personnel.
+For example, development and commercialization of the Prosigna Breast Cancer Assay, or Prosigna, and other future diagnostic products worldwide are key elements of our growth strategy and have required us to hire and retain additional sales and marketing, regulatory, manufacturing and quality assurance personnel.
 If we do not successfully generate demand for our diagnostic products or manage our anticipated expenses accordingly, our operating results will be harmed.